tpaschalis/tpaschalis.github.io/_posts/2020-07-18-reaching-the-ceiling-of-single-instance-go.markdown

 Last week I had the honor of presenting *Reaching the ceiling of single-instance Go* as part of [GoWay 2020](https://goway.io).

-The talk explored how our industry has been trying to modularize deployments in smaller and smaller units, what are the challenges of vertical scaling, and presented our results on exploring the limitations that Go has when scaling up.
+The talk explored how our industry has been trying to modularize deployments in smaller and smaller units, the challenges of vertical scaling, and presented our results on exploring the limitations of Golang scaling up.
 I've gradually published some of these results in previous blogposts, but some of these benchmarks are brand new.

 If you're interested in chatting a bit more about scaling Go, or you think it would be a good idea to have this presentation on a conference or meetup, send an email or [hit me up on Twitter](https://twitter.com/tpaschalis_)!